 Legal Implications of Truck Crashes Caused by Driver Error

 When driver error causes a truck collision, the driver and the trucking company could face legal consequences.
 Under New York law, drivers must exercise reasonable care while driving.
 Reasonable care includes following traffic laws and regulations.
 As a result, when the driver fails to meet their duty to drive reasonably and a collision results, they could be held personally responsible for losses resulting from the crash.

-Additionally, the trucking company that employs the driver can also be held liable for the injuries caused by the wreck.
+Additionally, the trucking company that employs the driver can be held liable for the injuries caused by the wreck.
 This is because, under the theory of vicarious liability, a party can hold an employer liable if their employee caused injury while performing their job.
-Therefore, if a driver was acting within the scope of their employment at the time of the collision, you can pursue compensation from the employer.
+Therefore, if a driver acted within the scope of their employment at the time of the collision, you can pursue compensation from the employer.